MirkMart/Lab_CompGeno/2024/05_OG.Inference_Phylogenomic/README.md

 # Ortholgy inference

-When setting up a phylogenetic/phylogenomic project, the first necessary step is identify **orthologs genes..**
+When setting up a phylogenetic/phylogenomic project, the first necessary step is identify **orthologs genes..**.
+Even before, you need to create your personal dataset ([dataset_creation.md](./dataset_creation.md))

 ## Orthologs, Paralogs and Orthogroups